 The more observant among you may have noticed that our secondhand Damon Daybreak RV is most definitely not a Wildcat 30GT fifth wheel!
 Also, didn’t we say that motorhomes were a bad idea too?
-Well, we ate those words and are finally driving around in our mobile home – a 2005 2006 2007 Damon Daybreak 3276 RV named Harvey*.
+Well, we ate those words and are finally driving around in our mobile home – 2006 2007 Damon Daybreak 3276 RV named Harvey*.

 What happened to the fifth wheel?